ismail88/vendor-vuln-disclosure/README.md

 # Vendor Vulnerability Disclosure Prediction

-Academic data collection pipeline built for an MIS 545 (Data Mining & Machine Learning) group project.
+Academic data collection pipeline built for a (Data Mining & Machine Learning) group project.
 This repository contains the web scraper, methodology documentation, and data collection logic used to build an original dataset for predicting whether B2B SaaS vendors publish a public vulnerability disclosure program.

 ## Research question